JuliaPy/SymPy.jl/examples/tutorial.md

 ### Assumptions

-With the `symbols` constructor, it is possible to pass assumptions for the variables.
-A list of possible ones is [here](http://docs.sympy.org/dev/modules/core.html#module-sympy.core.assumptions).
+With the `symbols` constructor, it is possible to pass assumptions onto the variables.
+A list of possible assumptions is [here](http://docs.sympy.org/dev/modules/core.html#module-sympy.core.assumptions).
 Some examples are:

 ```
 x = symbols("x", real=true)